"May your choices reflect your hope, not your fears." Nelson Mandela

 Those who struggle with anxiety for long periods of time often develop symptoms of depression.
 You may view yourself and the world through a critical, hopeless lens that makes it difficult to find pleasure.
 At this point, your lifestyle may be so drastically altered that you’re not living fully.
 In therapy, we can challenge thoughts, beliefs and emotions that are keeping you stuck.

 Therapy Can Help You Overcome Anxiety

 Research indicates that talk therapy is the most effective method for treating anxiety.
-Most people who enter therapy experience significant relief.
-Moreover, they learn skills that not only provide freedom from overwhelming anxiety in the present, but can be used to combat anxiety that may arise later in life.
+Most people who enter counseling end up making significant progress and experiencing a great deal of relief.
+They learn skills that not only provide freedom from overwhelming anxiety in the present, but can be used to combat anxiety that may arise later in life.
 Put somewhat differently, therapy is effective at helping people develop greater psychological strength.